Q1. How do I set up LEAD.bot in Slack?

 Your team will participate in LEAD matching by joining the channel LEAD created, so now you just need to invite others to participate and let them know that they need to join the #coffee-matching channel in order to get matched.
 You can announce LEAD to your team via email and/or within Slack (most people tend to post it in the #general channel or #social channel).
 You can just copy and paste the blurb sent from LEAD.bot right into Slack (e.g. into #general or #social).
 If you need an email announcement template or need to send articles to your co-workers about why meeting others is good for them, please email firstname.lastname@example.org.
 Additionally, we’ll share some samples with you upon signup.

-LEAD.Bot supports all of the following in it’s free tier:
+LEAD.bot supports all of the following in its Standard Plan.

 - Unlimited matching channels